Pears are in the Rosaceae

 You may have Pollen-Food Allergy Syndrome

-if you suffer from cherry allergy with oral allergy symptoms to 3 or more of the foods mentioned in cross reactivity section.
+if you suffer from pear allergy with oral allergy symptoms to 3 or more of the foods mentioned in cross reactivity section.

 Allergy to pear is sometimes linked to Celery-Mugwort-Spice Syndrome